-Depending on how they interact, they can either work for or against each other.
-A good manager will need to be able to coordinate and manage those workflows so that they each stay on path without bumping into each other.
+A good manager will be able to coordinate and arrange workflows so that they each stay on path and work together smoothly.

-Workflow management involves taking control of your team’s workflows to make sure they produced the desired results as smoothly and effectively as possible.
+Workflow management involves organizing and tracking your team’s workflows to make sure they produced the desired results as smoothly and effectively as possible.

 In general, components of a workflow are details like: